 The star groups are “founded on indisputable astronomic truth, and hence form the groundwork of all maps and designations of the celestial presentations.
 They are in all the planispheres, celestial globes, and star-charts among all people, from one end of the earth to the other.”

 Seiss attests that the stars and their groupings are not arbitrary; they are part of the “common and universal language of astronomical science.”
 Stars and their constellations are found in almanacs, books, and records worldwide– regardless of tradition or belief they are recognized by everyone.
-“Even those who have the most fault to find with them still employ them, and cannot get on without them.”
+“Even those who have the most fault to find with them still employ them, and cannot get on without them,” he says.

-Instead of the secular horoscope, God has spoken to humankind through the imagery of the stars– providing revelation of truth and hope later found in his Word.
+God speaks through imagery of the stars– providing revelation of truth and hope.
 The stars tell a story in pictures of men, women, animals, monsters, and other cluster groups of stars, known as constellations, initially totaling 48.
 Beginning with the path the Earth takes around the Sun, the Moon and planets follow a similar pattern.
 The Sun moves roughly 30 degrees every month from west to east.
-The Moon revolves around the Earth 12 times.
+The Moon revolves around the Earth 12 times every year.

 Twelve divisions of 30 degrees each creates the Zodiac.
 The root word of Zodiac is “zoad,” which means to walk.
 Each movement around the Earth is a walk through God’s story, marked by 12 signs.
 Partnering with the Zodiac is the Lunar Zodiac– which coincides with the 28 days it takes for the Moon to revolve around the Earth.

-“two natures in one person,” which Seiss describes: “to men repulsive and hateful, yet really great, powerful, and beneficent, pushing with his lance at the heart of some victim, and moving the while right over the constellation of the cross.”
+“two natures in one person,” which Seiss describes as: “to men repulsive and hateful, yet really great, powerful, and beneficent, pushing with his lance at the heart of some victim, and moving the while right over the constellation of the cross.”

-This star is also the brightest, which the Greeks called Cheiron, which rooted in Hebrew means, “the mediation.”
-Centaurus represents her Son who will be an offering. – The star Bootes, the “great shepherd” holding a rod and sickle (most recognized in English as “the Big Dipper.”
-Job (9:9) mentions this star, as does Zechariah (12:10), referring to the Hebrew root meaning of Bo, “the coming.”
-Greek poets referenced this star as well, which Paul refers to in Acts 17:28.
+The third decan, Bootes, is the “great shepherd” holding a rod and sickle (most recognized in English as “the Big Dipper.”
+Job 9:9 mentions this star, as does Zechariah 12:10, which refers to the Hebrew root meaning of Bo, “the coming.”
+Greek poets referenced this star as well, which Paul referred to in Acts 17:28.
 The staff and sickle are comprised by Arcturus, which means, “he comes.”
 Virgo’s shepherd Son will come and guard his sheep.